 If you’re looking to add more whole grains into your diet, you might like to try Thai Jasmine Brown Rice which still has the bran layer intact.

-While both are long-grain aromatic rice varieties, Basmati Rice is longer and tends to cook up larger than Jasmine.
+While both are long grain aromatic rice varieties, Basmati Rice is longer and tends to cook up larger than Jasmine.
 Thai Jasmine has a subtle buttery aroma and cooks up with a soft, slightly sticky texture, perfect for a recipe like Thai sticky rice with mango.
-Basmati has a fragrant and floral aroma hat cooks up fluffy and a bit more separate.
+Basmati has a fragrant and floral aroma that cooks up fluffy and a bit more separate.
 For more information, check out our guide to different rice varieties and products offered by Mahatma® Rice to make outstanding dishes from sushi to Spanish paella.

 32oz (907g), 80oz (2268g), 160oz (4536g), 320oz (9072g)